grlwholifts/AgroGo/README.md

 # AgroGo

-This app helps the farmers to convert from a food crop to a commercial crop by providing a full fledged cost and risk analysis.

 With this project we aim to cater to the problem of exchange of crops between food and commercial for farmers in the country.

 ## Basic features